 - It is desirable to establish the best possible seizure control prior to conception.

 - There is no evidence that focal seizures or absence seizures result in increased risk to the foetus.
-However, generalised tonic-clonic seizures are potentially harmful to both mother and foetus.
+However, tonic-clonic seizures are potentially harmful to both mother and baby.

-- Because folic acid is thought to reduce the risk of birth defects it is wise to start taking a recommended dose and be in good general health well before conception.
+- Because folic acid is thought to reduce the risk of birth defects it is wise to start taking a recommended dose and be in good general health at least one month before conception.

-- Monitoring of drug levels may be necessary because of altered metabolism of the anti-epileptic drugs during pregnancy.
+- Monitoring of medication levels may be necessary because of altered metabolism of the antiepileptic drugs during pregnancy.

-The Australian Pregnancy Register for Women on Anti-epileptic medication is conducting research on the incidence of birth defects from pregnancies of women taking these medications.
+The Australian Pregnancy Register for women on antiepileptic medication is conducting continuing research on the incidence of birth defects from pregnancies of women taking these medications.

 To register phone 1800 069 722.

-Pre-pregnancy counselling is very important as epilepsy management may need to be reviewed well before pregnancy to have the best seizure control on the lowest but effective dose of suitable medication.
-By working with your doctor you can minimise any risks to you and your baby.
+Pre-pregnancy counselling is very important as epilepsy management should be reviewed well before pregnancy to have the best seizure control on the lowest but effective dose of suitable medication.
+By working with your doctor, you can lessen any risks to you and your baby.

 This is an important time to ask questions.

 Pregnancy can be a very emotional time in a woman’s life.
 If the pregnancy is not planned, it can raise many different feelings and emotions.
-Women with epilepsy taking antiepileptic medication may be worried about the effects the medication may have on the baby, or how they will cope with the extra stress of having a baby, and the financial impact it may have.
+Women with epilepsy taking antiepileptic medication may be worried about the effects the medication may have on the baby, or how they will cope with the extra stress of having a baby, and other impacts it may have.

-Given that most women do not find out that they are pregnant until 5-11 weeks into the pregnancy when the most sensitive period of development has occurred, it is important not to stop taking AED’s as this can pose an even greater risk to both mother and child.
+Given that most women do not find out that they are pregnant until 5-11 weeks into the pregnancy – when the most sensitive period of development has occurred, it is important not to stop taking AED’s as this can pose an even greater risk to both mother and baby.